jvansch1/JohnQuery/README.md

 ### DOM Manipulation

-JohnQuery's main function is a wrapper which will convert any argument entered into a DOMNodeCollection, a data-type which can be operated on by any other JohnQuery function.
+JohnQuery's main function is a wrapper which will convert any argument entered into a ```DOMNodeCollection```, a data-type which can be operated on by any other JohnQuery function.
 This wrapper provides the basis for the JohnQuery library.

 ```
 const $l = function(arg) {